Netflix To Take On Chinese Blockbuster ‘The Wandering Earth’

 Netflix subscribers are about to get their chance of checking out China’s smash hit sci-fi drama, The Wandering Earth.
 Considered a sleeper hit for the Chinese market, The Wandering Earth tells the story of an “audacious attempt to save the planet” when the sun threatens to expand and devour it.

 According to Variety, The Wandering Planet has already made approximately $603 million in the first 14 days of its theater release.
-As Business Insider points out, The Wandering Earth could actually turn out to be the biggest grossing movie of all time in China, considering Wolf Warrior 2, the current winner, made $850 million in its time.
+As Business Insider points out, The Wandering Earth could actually turn out to be the highest-grossing movie of all time in China, considering Wolf Warrior 2, the current winner, made $850 million in its time.
 Now, Netflix has bought the rights to screen this juggernaut on their streaming service.

 The Wandering Earth is based on the 2000 novella of the same name and written by Liu Cixin.
 Considered the king of sci-fi in China, he is also the first Asian novelist to win the Hugo Award for Science Fiction.

-But, what’s so special about this movie?
+But what’s so special about this movie?

 According to Netflix’s press release, The Wandering Earth is a visual feast as well as a compelling story about a group of people trying to save the Earth from destruction by the sun.
 In fact, it took two years of post-production to get the special effects just right.
-In addition to this, 10,000 specifically-built props were developed and more than 2,000 special effects shots were taken to get the feel of the movie just right.
-And, this was after more than 3,000 conceptual designs were developed.
+In addition to this, 10,000 specifically built props were developed and more than 2,000 special effects shots were taken to get the feel of the movie just right.
+And this was after more than 3,000 conceptual designs were developed.
 Finally, a massive amount of computer graphic shots were employed in the movie to make it visually stunning.

 Initially, the movie was made for the Chinese audience and the aim was for Chinese viewers across the world to be able to watch it.
 Now, the intent is to broaden the movie’s reach thanks to the new deal with Netflix.